Double Planet Episode 2

 "Luka, let's go to the clubroom."

-In the meantime, the third-year students graduated.
+In the meantime, the third-year students retired.

-"There's a play I want to see...
-Want to go?"
+"There's a play I want to see... do you want to go?"

 "I started crying"